Peptic Ulcer Disease

 Peptic ulcer disease can also occur if you have a rare condition called Zollinger-Ellison syndrome (gastrinoma).
 This condition forms a tumor of acid-producing cells in the digestive tract.
 These tumors can be cancerous or noncancerous.
 The cells produce excessive amounts of acid that damages stomach tissue.

 Can coffee and spicy foods cause ulcers?

 It’s a common misconception that coffee and spicy foods can cause ulcers.
 In the past, you might have heard that people with ulcers should eat a bland diet.
 But now we know that if you have an ulcer, you can still enjoy whatever foods you choose as long as they don’t make your symptoms worse.

 Some people with ulcers don’t experience any symptoms.
 But signs of an ulcer can include:

 - Gnawing or burning pain in your middle or upper stomach between meals or at night.

 - Pain that temporarily disappears if you eat something or take an antacid.

 In severe cases, symptoms can include:

-- Severe pain in the mid- to upper abdomen
+- Severe pain in your mid- to upper abdomen.